Maximize Your Results by Knowing How Much to Lift

 So even if your goal is to lose weight, you should push hypertrophy workouts as hard as you can.
 Never take it easy, and never fall back on that silly rationale you’ll hear people say at the gym: “I don’t want to gain too much muscle, I just want to lose fat.”

 Furthermore, gaining bulk is a very difficult thing to do.
-Most professional bodybuilders would sell their souls for a few additional inches of muscle mass, and would quickly correct anyone who thought bulking could happen by accident.
+Most professional bodybuilders would sell their souls for a few additional pounds of muscle mass, and would quickly correct anyone who thought bulking could happen by accident.

 Why Targeting Hypertrophy Shouldn’t Be Your Only Goal